 \subsection{Connected sums of Brieskorn spheres}

 We saw that the Reeb flow $\varphi_p^t$ of $\alpha_p$ on $\Sigma_p$ is periodic.
-Unfortunately, the contact surgery construction needs at least one point that does not lie on a closed Reeb orbit.
+Unfortunately, we need for the contact surgery construction\footnote{The contact surgery construction can of course always be done, without any conditions.} in this article at least one point that does not lie on a closed Reeb orbit.
 For this purpose, we will perturb $\alpha_p$ to a new contact form $\alpha_p'$ defining the same contact structure $\xi_p$.
-We will use a perturbation due to Uebele, \cite{Ueb}, which inspired by the one used by Ustilovsky in \cite{Usti}.
-Note that this is a different perturbation from the one described in the appendix.
-The advantage of this perturbation here is that the resulting bounds $b_k(\xi_p')$ on the number of generators for Symplectic Homology are smaller.\\ First, we make the following change of coordinates
+We will use a perturbation due to Uebele, \cite{Ueb}, which is inspired by the one used by Ustilovsky in \cite{Usti}.
+This perturbation is different from the one described in the appendix.
+The advantage of the perturbation here is that the resulting bounds $b_k(\xi_p')$ on the number of generators for Symplectic Homology are smaller.
+First, we make the following change of coordinates